radhigulati/todolist-instructions/instructions.md

 # To-do List Project
 ## Introduction
 In this coding tutorial, you will be creating [this](https://youtu.be/hSojFVFGOcw) web application.
-Throughout the tutprial you will be learning how to:
+Throughout the tutprial you will be learn how to:

 * Use the command line
 * Create and manipulate directories and files through the Terminal